telerik/reporting-docs/getting-started/web-designer/set-up-and-create-basic-report.md

 ---
-title: Setting up and Creating Report
+title: Setting up Designer and Creating Basic Report
 page_title: Embedding the Web Report Designer in .NET 6 and Creating Your First Report
 description: "Learn how to set up the Telerik Web Report Designer in .NET 6 applications via the Visual Studio Item Templates and how to create a report with Logo and Graph in this step by step tutorial."
 slug: telerikreporting/getting-started/web-designer/set-up-and-create-basic-report